spotipy-dev/spotipy/README.md

  - albums - gets info for a set of albums
  - artist - gets info for an artist
  - artists - gets info for a set of artists
+ - artist_albums - gets info about an artist's albums
+ - artist_top_tracks - gets info about an artist's top tracks
  - user - gets profile info for a user
  - search - searches for artists, albums or tracks